Sectors

 Contractor Accountants

-Whether you’re a self-employed freelancer or an agency contractor in the Sheffield region, you’re probably looking for specialist contractor accountants with experience in supporting and advising clients like yourself.
+Whether you’re a self-employed freelancer or an agency contractor in the Sheffield region, you’re probably looking for contractor accountancy services with a dedicated accountant who understands your specific needs.

 Getting to grips with the implications of IR35, and the self employed/employed debate can be daunting, and you may worry it could leave you open to a negative response from HM Revenue and Customs.
 From IR35 advice to tax planning for contractors, we could help you get your accounts in order and protect you from an HMRC investigation.

-As your local Chartered accountants for contractors and limited companies, our experience comes in understanding how HMRC are likely to interpret the rules in your individual case and ensuring that your affairs are presented in a way that maximises your income while minimising your tax liabilities.
+As Chartered contractor accountants, our experience comes in understanding how HMRC are may interpret the rules in your individual case and ensuring that your affairs are presented in a way that maximises your income while minimising your tax liabilities.

-This area can be complex, and while there is a lot of information available to contractors – engaging a professional can save many hours, frustration, and a considerable amount of tax.
+This area can be complex, engaging a professional can save many hours, frustration, and a considerable amount of tax, eliminating the hassle of managing complex tax rules on your own.

-Our experienced and professional advisors can provide a range of services that will put you on the right footing and ensure that your affairs are always in order.
+Our experienced contractor accountants can provide a range of services that will put you on the right footing and ensure that your affairs are always in order.
 Our contractor payroll administrators could help you save money and time, and reduce your risk of late payment.
+Managing every possible expense is crucial to stay compliant and maximise your tax efficiency.

 IR35 changes repealed

-If you work as a contractor, or your business employs contractors, you will almost certainly have heard of IR35, or Intermediaries Legislation.
+If you work as a contractor, or your own business employs contractors, you will almost certainly have heard of IR35, or Intermediaries Legislation.
 Understanding this complex piece of tax legislation, on the other hand, is easier said than done, and recent changes have only made it more complicated.
-And now the government plans to repeal the 2017 and 2021 amendments to the legislation, taking IR35 back to the original rules set in 2000, by April 2023.

 What is IR35?